soki-sama/phtechassessment/README.md

 * Attribute Access Policy
-Also an implementation for attribute based policies was implemented to demonstrate the use of middleware, a IsNZLUser policy was created and can restrict access to certain endpoints to users whose Country code is set to NZL
+Also an implementation for attribute based policies was made to demonstrate the use of middleware, a IsNZLUser policy was created and can restrict access to certain endpoints to users whose Country code is set to NZL

+* Integration Tests
+A set of integration tests was created using Specflow and Gherkin, I chose this technology because I like the Scenario approach since it allows for non developers (Product) to create their test scenarios and test them in an easily readable format.

+* Minimal use of 3rd party packages
+I try to stick as much as possible to Native libraries and custom code whenever possible.
+You'll notice the application uses only a few 3rd party packages and they are used on the Integration Tests project (Specflow, FluentAssertions and NUnit).
+I prefer to use 3rd party libraries only when they provide a clear advantage (Security, Performance) over custom implementations, exploits on 3rd party libraries are very risky and I've seen many companies don't have a proper culture of active monitoring and updating of libraries to diminish risk

 ## Features I wanted to implement but didn't have the time to:
 - OAuth2
+- Unit Tests
+- DALC Factory: I wanted to implement a SQL Server alternative to the SQLite approach, if you see the project structure you'll notice I use Entity Framework (Code First) and the Schemas are separated from the actual DB Context, this was created so I could generate the migrations for other DB providers and my intent was to implement a factory or strategy pattern to allow switching DB's for development and production environments.
--
+- One way user/pwd encryption
-x
+- User lost password / recovery email feature

+## Things I wish I would have done different
+- AutoMapper, I wanted to give this library a try since I had it recommended by a colleage, I got to say I'm not quite convinced, it seems it's prone to errors and I belive it might have some security issues.
+Setting it up seemed a bit complicated for complex types and debugging mapping errors is quite hard.
+For a small application like this one it might not be the best idea
+- You'll also notice a few TODO's left on the code, I addressed as many as I could but I ran out of time to address them all